bbbales2/mwiki/ODE-System-Refactor.md

 Daniel Lee.
 (Soon, we'll have other contributors, but this is starting out with me.)
 Misrepresentations are all mine.

 Sebastian.
-Additions on my first read.
+- Commented on Daniel
+- Added conceptual DRAFT code (with a few deviations, main on described below)

 # Goals